curl/everything-curl/usingcurl-verbose.md

 can include in the output, variables that have been set with values and information from the transfer.

-You tell curl to write a string just by passing that string to this option
+You tell curl to write a string just by passing that string to this option:

     curl -w "formatted string" http://example.com/

-... and you can also have curl read that string from a given file instead if you prefix the string with '@'
+... and you can also have curl read that string from a given file instead if you prefix the string with '@':

     curl -w @filename http://example.com/